 When you first launch Lightroom after a major update, such as the recent update to 10.0, it asks your permission to upgrade your catalog – but why?
 Is it safe?
 What does it actually do?

 Sometimes database changes need to be made in the catalog to enable new features or to improve performance.
 Lightroom asks permission to upgrade your catalog when you first launch it after the new release has been installed.
-As many of us have our CC App set to automatically upgrade when a new version is released, this may be a bit of a shock, especially as the dialog says it can’t be undone.
+As many of us have our CC App set to automatically upgrade when a new version is released, this may be a bit of a shock, especially as the dialog says it’s not compatible with previous versions.
 But it’s all okay!

 If you accidentally try to open the older catalog again (for example, you have it set as the default for Lightroom to open or you double-click on the old catalog), Lightroom asks you whether to open the upgraded catalog or upgrade again.
 Yes, use the newer, upgraded Catalog is almost always the right answer.
-If you tell Lightroom to upgrade the older catalog again, then the most recently upgraded catalog changes to catalogname-3 and additional Preview files will be created (also named -3, the -2 files are untouched).
+If you tell Lightroom to upgrade the older catalog again, then the most recently upgraded catalog changes to catalogname-2 and additional Preview files will be created (also named -2, the -v10 files are untouched).

 For extensive information on Lightroom Classic, see Adobe Lightroom Classic – The Missing FAQ.

 If you have the Photography Plan, then as well as Classic you have access to the Lightroom cloud ecosystem including the mobile apps and web interface.
 For more information on these apps, see Adobe Lightroom – Edit on the Go.

 Note: purchase of these books includes the first year’s Classic or cloud-based Premium Membership (depending on the book purchased), giving access to download the latest eBook (each time Adobe updates the software), email assistance for the applicable Lightroom version if you hit a problem, and other bonuses.